Who cares - coastline

 - Dunstanburgh Castle in Alnwick, Northumberland is famous for its wide-open spaces, dramatic skies and exhilarating walks

 - The Gower Peninsula, Pembrokeshire, is surely one of Britain’s most beautiful stretches of coastline

 Remember to download one of our web walks to take with you!

 Catch an event

 It’s time for the big Beachwatch when you can adopt a beach and help keep them clean as part of the International Coastal Clean-up.
-It happens at sites across the country including the beautiful Rhossili Bay on the Gower, Dunwich Heath, Birling Gap and the Seven Sisters, Murloch National Nature Reserve, Orford Ness, Strangford Loch and unspoilt Formby.
+It happens at sites across the country including the beautiful Rhossili Bay on the Gower, Dunwich Heath, Birling Gap and the Seven Sisters, Murloch National Nature Reserve, Orford Ness, Strangford Lough and unspoilt Formby.